 In addition to these three classroom pods, a purpose built Arts Precinct Area is located in the heart of the school, to the west of the Plaza.
 It features a dedicated visual arts room, and a well resourced Library, which is accessed by all students as the epicentre of the school.
 The gymnasium complex houses a full sized, sprung timber floor basketball stadium, internal toilets, performing arts studio, storage areas, industrial kitchen and hall complete with stage.
 The Japanese room is also within this complex.

-Outdoor spaces include a refurbished oval, synthetic grass area, two basketball courts, sensory garden, two agility playgrounds, spaces for quiet and active play.
+Outdoor spaces include a refurbished oval, synthetic grass area, two basketball courts, two agility playgrounds, and spaces for quiet and active play.

 Our aim is to make every child’s educational journey a positive, enriching experience and equip them with the skills to actively contribute to their 21st Century environment.
 With the completion of these new facilities, students at the school will enjoy a unique learning environment, where teaching practices and classroom facility design integrate to create a holistic approach to teaching and learning.